University of Abuja

 The University of Abuja or Yakubu Gowon University is a federal university located in Abuja, Nigeria.
 It was established in January 1988 (under Decree No. 110 of 1992 as amended) as a dual-mode university with the mandate to run conventional and distance learning programmes.
 Academic work began at the university in 1990 with the matriculation of its pioneer students.

-It was later renamed by President Bola Ahmed Tinubu to "Yakubu Gowon University" on 16 December 2024, in honor of General Yakubu Gowon; a former head of state and president of Nigeria on his 90th birthday, for his exceptional contribution to Nigeria’s unity and his commitment to the country’s progress.
+It was later renamed by President Bola Ahmed Tinubu to "Yakubu Gowon University" on 16 December 2024, in honor of General Yakubu Gowon, a former head of state and president of Nigeria on his 90th birthday, "for his exceptional contribution to Nigeria's unity and his commitment to the country's progress".

 History

-The university took off from a temporary site, made up of three blocks of building meant for a primary school in Gwagwalada, tagged the "mini-campus".
-Academic activities started on the mini-campus in 1990, after which the university was allocated an expanse of land covering over 11,800 ha along the Abuja city Airport road for the development of its main campus.
+The university took off from a temporary site made up of three blocks of buildings meant for a primary school in Gwagwalada and tagged the "mini-campus."
+Academic activities started on the mini-campus in 1990, after which the university was allocated an expanse of land covering over 11,800 ha along the Abuja City Airport Road for the development of its permanent campus.

 Relocation to the permanent site has been ongoing to date.
 The campus now hosts three female and two male hostels housing thousands of students.
 However, the distance learning offices of the university are located within the Abuja municipality (Area 3 Garki) where contact sessions of the programme are also held.